AlexanderCaradonna/Excel-Portfolio/README.md

 ## 📊 Step 2: Transfer Balance Table

-Created a summary table using `SUMIFS` to compute:
+Created a summary table using `SUMIFS` to compute the number of incoming and outgoing football transfers in Europe across the 2021/2022 and 2022/2023 seasons:

 ![Capture](https://github.com/user-attachments/assets/62bcd93c-c823-4b3f-a074-770f397a60cf)